 Pros of Print on Demand

 - No Upfront inventory Cost.
-You just need to pay when order is completed
+You just need to pay when the order is completed

 - Higher Profit Margins.
 Unique designs have high demand